erc20-amis/erc20-amis/roadmap.md

       Whitepaper release
     </h3>
     <p class="steps-description">
-       After discussion with developers, post-quantum cryptographers and research into existing roadmap of blockchain technology, the whitepaper was written to provide an overview of quantum resistant methodologies.
-The Winternitz OTS+ and Extended Merkle Signature Scheme (XMSS) were identified as the optimal solutions.
-This investigation also revealed the necessity of QRL to stand alone as a network with interoperability in the later pipeline.
+       After discussion with developers, post-quantum cryptographers and research into existing roadmap of blockchain technology, the whitepaper was written to provide an overview of the Asset management Instrument Solution Token.
+The ethereum (ETH) and Bitshare (BTS) were identified as optimal DLT solutions for the midterm.
+This investigation also revealed the necessity of AMIS to stand alone as a network with interoperability in the later pipeline.
     </p>
     <p class="steps-date">
       November 2016